 I mentioned many examples of how marketing can better work with the sales team.
 AND here is the 4th example I mentioned in the video:

 The truth is that I simply wanted to challenge myself to write on a different marketing-related topic.
 I was struggling with what to write for a long time.
 Then, I looked inward and asked myself what experience and learning that I can share from my 20 years of corporate experience.
 Oh, what about my experience of supporting the indirect and direct sales team?
 We all know how hard it is to support them.
 I learned so much from them, yet they also learned a lot from me about the evolution of digital marketing and how to use social media to their advantage.
 It was a win-win.

 Originally, the topic was how marketing can better support the sales teams.
 In a way, we, marketers, are enabling sales, anyway.
 So, it morphed into the sales enablement topic.

 In the digital age, different marketing elements can potentially be sales tools.

 I don’t believe that many sales and marketing people realize how to utilize these elements well.
-The biggest drawback is that it requires time to plan and then work out the kinks during execution, which most salespeople are not interested in doing.
+The biggest drawback is that we need time to plan and then work out the kinks during execution.
+Most salespeople are not interested in doing.
 It’s not as simple as qualifying a lead.